JimmyRay92/booking-app/README.md

 ## Dependencies
-This application is developed in Ruby, and requires Ruby to be installed to run.
-If you wish to install Ruby head over to [ruby](https://www.ruby-lang.org/en/downloads/).
+This application is developed in Ruby, and requires the latest version of Ruby to be installed to run.
+If you wish to install Ruby head over to [ruby org](https://www.ruby-lang.org/en/downloads/).
 Below are the dependencies required by running the app.
 It will be downloaded and installed for you when you run the script file.

 - tty -prompt 0.23.1